danielwidhiarto/Drax-Bot/README.md

 If you would like to contribute to the development of DraxBot, please fork the repository and submit a pull request.
 We welcome your contributions and feedback.

+## Support and Issues

+If you encounter any issues or have questions about DraxBot, feel free to open an issue on the [GitHub repository](https://github.com/danielwidhiarto/Drax-Bot/issues).
+We'll do our best to assist you.

 ## License

 DraxBot is licensed under the [MIT License](LICENSE).